mattjay/mattjay.github.io/_posts/2015-09-17-ios-9-TLS-requirements-and-nginx.md

 Bye bye RC4, DES, and MD5.

 ## Bonus - While you're here - HSTS!
-Hey, now that you've got your nginx config cracked open, and your brain is all in TLS land, lets turn on the HTTP Strict Transport Security header to force all connections over HTTPS. *Be Warned* if you do this and you're not ready for it, a lot of things will hit the fan.
-Make sure that there are no legitimate HTTP connections happening on your website because they will stop working all together if you enable this.
+Hey, now that you've got your nginx config cracked open, and your brain is all in TLS land, let's turn on the HTTP Strict Transport Security header to force all connections over HTTPS. *Be Warned* if you do this and you're not ready for it, a lot of things will hit the fan.
+Make sure that there are no legitimate HTTP connections happening on your website because they will stop working altogether if you enable this.
 Read up on all the things you need to worry about with HSTS elsewhere before doing this but if you're familiar with the concept and want to turn it on, its one simple line:

 ```